raywoo32/HPA/README.md

 To download the source data from HPA ... :

 1. Navigate to the [**Human Protein Atlas** database]https://www.proteinatlas.org/) and follow the link to the [download section](https://www.proteinatlas.org/download).
-2. Download "normal_tissue.tsv.zip": (Warning: large).
+2. Download the following file:

-* `9606.protein.links.v11.0.txt.gz` (71.2 Mb)	protein network data (scored links between proteins);
+* normal_tissue.tsv.zip (4.4 MB)

 4. Uncompress the file and place it into a sister directory of your working directory which is called `data`.
-(It should be reachable with `file.path("..", "data")`). **Warning:**  `../data/9606.protein.links.v11.0.txt` is 541 Mb.
+(It should be reachable with `file.path("..", "data")`).
 &nbsp;

 ## 4 Mapping ENSEMBL IDs to HGNC symbols

-STRING network nodes are Ensembl protein IDs.
-These can usually be mapped to HGNC symbols, but there might be ambiguities e.g. because alternatively spliced proteins might have different ENSP IDs that  map to the same HGNC symbol, or HGNC symbols have changed (they are frequently updated).
-To provide the best possible interpretation, we need to build a map of ENSP IDs to HGNC symbols.
-This requires care, because it is not guaranteed that all ENSP IDs can be mapped uniquely.** However, the usability of the dataset for annotation depends on the quality of this mapping.**
+The main information from HPA is the Ensemble gene ID and HGNC.
+This information can be used to find corresponding mRNA or proteins.
+We will build a map of Ensemble gene ID to HGNC to verify the dataset results, Ensemble gene ID to unique Ensemble peptide.

 &nbsp;